 Hearing Screening Unit

 In 1978, the Lions of Illinois placed the Mobile Hearing Screening Unit on the road for the purpose of detecting hearing loss and preventing deafness.
 It is staffed by a trained technician and in the history of this unit, over 125,000 Illinois residents have been screened.

-The mobile unit is on the road from March 1st through November 30th every year.
+The mobile unit is on the road from April 1st through October 31st every year, with special Health Fairs being held throughout the month of March.
 The Foundation Programs Department sends invitations to clubs throughout the state to host the Hearing Screening Unit.
 When a club decides to host the unit, they are sent a confirmation packet including their scheduled date, time, posters, and press releases.
 Weekend screenings are available.